 Flu Shot Clinics

-Flu season is here and the Trumbull Health Department (THD) reminds residents that amid the COVID-19 pandemic, flu vaccinations are extremely important this year.
+Flu season will soon be here and the Trumbull Health Department (THD) reminds residents that amid the COVID-19 pandemic, flu vaccinations are extremely important this year.
 Taking into account the pandemic guidelines, THD will offer a variety of options to receive contactless vaccinations.
 THD encourages residents to follow these two simple steps:

 - Download the Influenza Vaccine Consent Form (below in the Flu Clinic Documents section) in advance and bring a completed copy to the vaccination clinic.
 We will have forms available onsite at all vaccination clinics for your convenience.